NanoComp/meep/doc/docs/index.md

 Meep's scriptable interface makes it possible to combine many sorts of computations along with multi-parameter optimization etcetera in sequence or in parallel.

-[Tutorial/Basics](Python_Tutorials/Basics.md) gives examples of all of these kinds of computations.
+[Tutorial/Basics](Python_Tutorials/Basics.md) provides examples of all these kinds of computations.

 Download
 --------